-Malaysian police certain they have found body of missing Irish girl
+Malaysian police find body of Irish girl missing from jungle resort

-SEREMBAN, Malaysia (Reuters) - Malaysian police on Tuesday said they were certain they had found the body of an Irish teenager who went missing from a jungle resort in the Southeast Asian country 10 days ago, but were waiting for her family to make the final identification.
+SEREMBAN, Malaysia (Reuters) - Malaysian police on Tuesday found the unclothed body of an Irish teenager who went missing from a jungle resort in the Southeast Asian country 10 days ago, though it was not yet clear what caused her death.

 Fifteen-year-old Nora Anne Quoirin, who had suffered learning difficulties, was reported missing on Aug.
 4 after her family arrived at the Dusun rainforest resort in Seremban, about 70 km (44 miles) south of the Malaysian capital of Kuala Lumpur.

-“We are very certain,” said Mazlan Mansor, Malaysia’s deputy police chief, when asked if police were sure the body was that of the missing girl.
-“But we wait (until) tonight when the family visits the hospital.”

-The unclothed body, found near a stream about 2.5 km (1.6 miles) from the resort, was winched up and then flown by helicopter to a nearby hospital, he added.
+The body, found near a stream about 2.5 km (1.6 miles) from the resort, was winched up and then flown by helicopter to a nearby hospital, police said.

-Authorities had begun a criminal investigation into the disappearance, he said, although an initial investigation revealed no evidence of criminal behavior.
+Authorities had begun a criminal investigation into the disappearance, according to Malaysia’s deputy police chief, Mazlan Mansor, although an initial investigation revealed no evidence of criminal behavior.

-Nora, the eldest of three siblings, had been vulnerable since birth, never went out alone and had limited verbal communication skills, her family said last week.

-She had visited many countries in Asia and Europe but never before wandered off, they added.
+Nora had been vulnerable since birth, never went out alone and had limited verbal communication skills, her family said last week, adding that she had visited many countries in Asia and Europe but never before wandered off.

 The incident drew worldwide attention and support for the family, from former world chess champion Garry Kasparov among others.
 An anonymous Belfast-based business donated a reward of 50,000 ringgit ($11,953) for information leading to a rescue.